 Right to Information

-Townsville City Council aims to make it easy for the public to access our information, maximise the amount of corporate information that is publicly available and is committed to openness and transparency.
-Council promotes proactive release of information and encourages Council workers to actively support activities to make corporate information available to the public in an easy to use, efficient, self-service manner and in accordance with the RTI Act and IP Act.
+Council aims to make it easy for the public to access our information, maximise the amount of corporate information that is publicly available and is committed to openness and transparency.
+Council promotes proactive release of information and encourages Council workers to actively support activities to make corporate information available to the public in an easy-to-use, efficient, self-service manner and in accordance with the RTI Act and IP Act.

-Townsville City Council is committed to providing access to information in Council’s possession or under the Council’s control unless on balance it is contrary to the public interest to provide that information.
+Council is committed to providing access to information in Council’s possession or under the Council’s control unless, on balance, it is contrary to the public interest to provide that information.

 Council routinely releases information through several portals including the Townsville Dashboards, Open Data, Administrative Access Arrangements and this website.
-Council encourages residents to explore these options prior to contacting us in relation to RTI and IP applications.
+Council encourages residents to explore these options prior to contacting us in relation to lodging a right to information application.

 Publication Scheme

-The RTI Act requires Council to publish a list of information on its website that is routinely available to residents, known as a 'publications scheme.'
+The RTI Act requires Council to publish a list of information on its website that is routinely available to residents, known as a 'publication scheme.'

 Read more about the current scheme on the Publication Scheme page.

 Council has camera surveillance systems across the City, and the below document outlines their general location and purpose.
-The community can apply for access to the surveillance footage through a Right to Information or Information Privacy application.
+The community can apply for access to the surveillance footage captured by Council by submitting a right to information application.

 Administration Access Applications

-Townsville City Council administratively releases information in many different ways including the Townsville Dashboard, Open Data portal and E-planning.
-Sometimes however it is important and efficient to release information to applicants without the need for a full RTI or IP application.
+Council administratively releases information in many different ways including the Townsville Dashboards, Open Data portal and Planning & Development websites.
+Sometimes however it is important and efficient to release information to applicants without the need for a right to information application.
 Administrative access applications are ad hoc requests for a Council document or part of a document.
-An administrative access request must be referred to the relevant Policy & Governance Officer for consideration.
-The Policy & Governance Officer must assess the request to determine if the document can be released administratively.
+An administrative access request must be referred to Legal Services for consideration.
+Legal Services must assess the request to determine if the document can be released administratively.
 The administrative release of a document is at the discretion of the Chief Legal Officer subject to legislative provisions and Council policy.

-The administrative release of information is to be in accordance with open and transparent governance and reduces the need for a formal RTI access application.
+The administrative release of information is to be in accordance with open and transparent governance and reduces the need for formal applications.

-If a Council document is not publicly available, or available via an administrative access request, an individual can make a formal application to Council to access a Council document under the provisions of the RTI Act.
-An RTI access application must:
+If a Council document is not publicly available or available via an administrative access application, an individual can make a formal application to Council to access a Council document under the provisions of the RTI Act.
+An access application must:

-- be in the approved form and accompanied by the prescribed application fee
+- be in writing and accompanied by the prescribed application fee; and

-- give sufficient information to enable the identification of the documents requested
+- give sufficient information to enable the identification of the documents requested; and

-- state an address where notices issued under the RTI Act or IP Act are to be sent.
+- state an address where notices issued under the RTI Act are to be sent.

-The RTI Act provides Council with 25 business days, from Council’s receipt of the application, to receive a decision.
-At any time before the processing period expires, Council may ask the applicant for an extension of the processing period with a view to making a considered decision.
+The RTI Act provides Council with 25 business days from Council’s receipt of a compliant application to provide a written decision.
+At any time before the processing period ends, Council may ask the applicant for an extension of the processing period with a view to making a considered decision.

 If an access application is outside the scope of the legislative provisions, Council will advise the applicant within 10 business days after receiving the application.
 If the application does not meet all the requirements of a valid application, Council will advise the applicant within 15 business days.

-There is a fee for an access application.
-Additional costs may be incurred for printing or additional administration.
+There is a fee for an access application for documents that do not contain the applicant’s personal information.
+Additional Processing and access costs may be incurred for printing or additional administration.
 Where formal applications under the RTI Act are made, the fees and charges specified in the Right to Information Regulation 2009 (“the Regulation”) will be applied by Council.

-Before the end of the processing period Council will provide the applicant with a schedule of relevant documents (unless this requirement is waived by the applicant), in some instances a charges estimate notice and the applicant’s options to continue from there.
+Before the end of the processing period, Council will provide the applicant with a schedule of relevant documents (unless this requirement is waived by the applicant), a charges estimate notice and the applicant's option to consult with a view to amending the application to reduce the charges.

-The CEO or delegated officer assesses each application in accordance with the exemptions and contrary to public interest test factors prescribed by the RTI Act.
-If the delegate considers on balance, that disclosure of the information would be contrary to the public interest, the information will not be released and will provide the applicant with the reasons for such a decision.
+The CEO or delegated officer assesses each application in accordance with the public interest test, and other exemptions prescribed by the RTI Act.
+If the delegate considers on balance, that disclosure of the information would be contrary to the public interest, or a prescribed exemption applies, the information will not be released.
+The applicant will be with the reasons for such a decision.

 Council may refuse to deal with an access application if it would substantially and unreasonably divert Council’s resources.
 Council can also refuse to deal with an access application if the application was previously made for access to the same documents.

-Once an access application has been assessed, the delegate provides the applicant with a written notice of its decision and a statement of reasons in accordance with the RTI Act.
+Once an access application has been assessed, the delegate provides the applicant with a written notice of its decision and, if certain information is denied, a statement of reasons in accordance with the RTI Act.

 Our fees and charges increase on 1 July each year.
 You can contact us to find out details about specific fees, charges or prices.